plrguez/dosbox-od-r4466/README-OD.txt

 I do not recommend to chage this defaults and use an specific config file to launch your game and override values.

-To start DOSBox with a specific config file use the 'DOSBox-OD-Conf' launcher.
+To start DOSBox with a specific config file you can use the 'DOSBox-OD' launcher.

 In the config you can set an autoexec, mapper file and override other defaults.